 These 5-ingredient, no bake Vanilla Creme Balls are the perfect easy candy to make for family, friends and neighbors this holiday season!
 A creamy vanilla center, coated in chocolate and toasted almonds.

 Turns out that hosting a feast while 7-months pregnant can really wear a girl out!
 Nothing that some leftover lemon sour cream pie this morning couldn’t help with ;-).

 My husband and Jackson set up the Christmas lights outside our house yesterday and the squeals of excitement from my little boy made me so happy.
 Christmas with toddlers is so much fun!

 I love giving homemade candy to friends and neighbors for Christmas every year.
 My go-to is usually homemade caramels, but I have tons of delicious homemade candy recipes on my site to choose from.

 These Vanilla Creme Balls are a total copycat of a candy made popular by store in Brigham City, Utah called Idle Isle Candy.
 They sell lots of old-fashioned hand-dipped candies, but their Idle Isle candy, or “Vanilla Creme Balls”, as I’m calling them, are what they are best known for.

 Start with a really simple, 4-ingredient cream filling.
 Roll the filling into balls and freeze them until you’re ready to dip.
 The filling can be made weeks in advance if you’d like.
 Then, dip the little cream balls in melted chocolate and toasted almonds.
 YUM!

-Make the cream filling balls at least 1 or 2 days in advance.
-They hold together better when they’ve had plenty of time in the freezer.
+The vanilla creme balls hold together better when they’ve had plenty of time in the freezer (before covering them in chopped almonds).
 You can also toast and chop the almonds a day in advance if you want.

-Use high quality chocolate for dipping, like Ghirardelli chocolate chips or large Hershey’s bars.
+I like to use Ghirardelli chocolate chips or large Hershey’s bars for dipping the creme balls.
 The better quality the chocolate the easier it will melt and the better it will taste!

 - Mix well and refrigerate for at least 30 minutes, or until firm enough to handle.
-(The filling wont be get "hard"--it will be more like a thick frosting.)
+(The filling wont get "hard"--it will be more like a thick frosting.)